The Shadow Seekers’ Dispatch, Edition 5

 This exercise is based on Mosaic of Self: A Journey of Reconstruction and Renewal from CauseAbility.

-Step 1: Choose What to Break, Pull Apart or Draw & Destroy
+Step 1: Choose What to Break, Pull Apart, or Destroy on Paper

 Why This Works